-\edit{We optimize the \onbb search window for a Poisson counting process in the low background regime.
-We consider the current exposure of 2.16 \ky as a first unblinding of the full data of the now completed CUPID-Mo experiment.
-For the definition of the signal region of interest (ROI) we hence optimize using the full expected exposure and consider detector and data-set based resolutions and a preliminary background index evaluated from the current data release.}
+We optimize the \onbb search for a Poisson counting process in the low background regime.
+We consider detector and data-set based ($19\times7$) energy resolutions, a preliminary estimate of our background index and an exposure of ~2.8\,\ky as we intend to replicate the present analysis for the full exposure of the now completed CUPID-Mo experiment.

-The detector resolutions are extracted from a data-set based, simultaneous unbinned extended maximum likelihood fit of the \Tl 2615 keV peak in calibration data.
-The fit is performed with individual parameters for the detector resolutions, peak amplitudes and position and with common parameters for the peak-background ratio \cite{Schmidt:2020}.
-Limited by the statistics in physics data we estimate a global scaling factor (common to all data-sets and detectors) that is used to project the individual calibration resolutions to \qbb.
-We report the more conservative value of an extrapolation considering the preferred scaling described in \cite{Schmidt:2020} as well as the polynomial fit used in \cite{Adams2020, Alduino:2018}.
-This results in a characteristic resolution of $(7.6 \pm 0.7) \, \mathrm{keV}$ FWHM at \qbb for the overall data taking.
-We note that the estimation of the scaling factor does have some sensitivity to non-Gaussian tails in calibration data, leading to an excess systematic error of 2\%.
+The most representative $\gamma$-peak for the \Mo region of interest (ROI) with sufficient statistics to extract detector and data-set based resolutions is the 2615 keV line from \Tl in calibration data.
+We perform a simultaneous unbinned extended maximum likelihood fit of this peak with individual parameters for the detector resolutions, peak amplitudes and position and with common parameters for the peak-background ratio \cite{Schmidt:2020}.
+We then project these resolutions with a global scaling factor $s = \sigma_{phys}(3034\, \mathrm{keV}) / \sigma_{cal}(2615\, \mathrm{keV})$ (common to all data-sets and detectors) to \qbb.
+In addition to the method described in \cite{Schmidt:2020} we extract $s$ from a polynomial fit of the global $\gamma$ peaks in background/calibration data \cite{Adams2020, Alduino:2018}.
+We adopt the scaling factor from this latter method as a conservative choice predicting a 0.2\% worse resolution of $(7.6 \pm 0.7 \mathrm{(stat.)} \pm 0.2 \mathrm{(syst.)}) \, \mathrm{keV}$ FWHM at \qbb for the overall data taking.
+The noted systematic uncertainty of 2\% is due to pile-up related non-Gaussian tails in calibration data that affect the calibration resolution estimates through the PCA cut.

-The accuracy of the energy scale is further investigated based on the mean position of the 352, 583, 609, 1461 and 2615\,keV peaks in our physics spectrum (Fig.~\ref{fig:physics_spectrum}).
-A 2nd order polynomial fit in reconstructed-to-expected peak position results in an energy bias at \qbb compatible with zero: ${E_{bias}^{Q_{\beta\beta}} = (-0.2\pm0.4)\,\mathrm{keV}}$.
-We note that we excluded the prominent peaks from \Co, due to a known spatial non-uniformity, and $^{99}$Mo, due to its time dependence.